Submissions/seneschal/docs/tech_specs.md

 Note that if seneschald is submitting a job to a cluster or calling a webservice when `SIGTERM` is sent, then seneschald will not shutdown until after the cluster acknowledges the job (e.g. bsub/msub/qsub exits) or the webservice returns.

 __Question:__ Should the daemon remain in a drained state after restart?
 Should this be a configuration option?

+## User Operation

+User's interact with the seneschal system through porcelain commands.
+These commands do nothing more than scan directories, read files, and for _submit_ write files.

+To list plugins:

+    seneschal -l
+    # A fancy ls of the plugins directory

+To get documentation about a plugin:

+    seneschal help PLUGIN_NAME
+    # Runs the plugin's documentation (if any) through a pager
+    # If there is no documentation file and the plugin supports it, instead
+    # executes:
+    #   ${PLUGINS_DIR}/${PLUGIN_NAME}/execute_job -h | ${PAGER}

+To run a command:

+    seneschal submit PLUGIN_NAME ARG1 ARG2 ...
+    # Outputs the unique ID of the request

+To check the status of a request:

+    seneschal status UNIQUE_ID
+    # Queries the seneschald files and generates a report

+## Writing Plugins

+TBD

 ## Developer Needs